Updated: Dec 5, 2022

 The sum (i.e., frequency) and type (i.e., supervised or unsupervised and in what setting) of communication with both parents

-If any parent has abused drugs or alcohol on a regular basis
+If any parent has abused drugs or alcohol regularly

-In addition, the court strives to ensure that a child has regular and ongoing communication with each parent after separation, as long as it is in the child's best interests (Fam.
-Code 3020(b)).
+In addition, the court strives to ensure that a child has regular and ongoing communication with each parent after separation, as long as it is in the child's best interests based on California Family Code 3020.

 The custodial parent is the parent who is responsible for a child for more than half of the time.
 The noncustodial parent is the one who looks after a child for less than half of the time and has visitation rights with the child.
 Unfortunately, family law litigants associate the words custodial, noncustodial, and visitation with negative connotations.
-The Family Code considers two parents who spend considerable time with an infant to have "joint physical custody," but there is no requirement that it be a 50-50 split (Fam.
-Code 3004).
+The Family Code considers two parents who spend considerable time with an infant to have "joint physical custody," but there is no requirement for a 50-50 split (California Family Code 3004).

-As previously noted, the court favors the parent, who is more likely to make the other parent's relationship with the child easier.
+As previously noted, the court favors the parent, who is likelier, to make the other parent's relationship with the child easier.

 What is Parental Alienation and How Does it Work?

-In custody battles, parents often argue that the other parent is "alienating" the child from them, effectively restricting the parent-child relationship.
-This is a common complaint in family law, and it often happens in custody cases.
-Despite the fact that child psychologists and courts use different words than "parental alienation," the definition is well-known and taken into account by the courts.
+When parents fight over custody, they often say that the other parent is "alienating" the child from them, which limits the relationship between parent and child.
+This is a common complaint in family law and often happens in custody cases.
+Even though child psychologists and courts use different words than "parental alienation," the definition is well-known and considered by the courts.

 So, what do you do if the other parent is causing your child to become estranged from you?
 You have many choices, fortunately: